Skip to main content

 At the end of June 2023, there were 173,007 registered with Ribers - with a total debt of £9.1 billion (Source: Experian) This gives an average debt per registrant of £52,599.

-We have our own credit rating
+We have our own credit platform for credit checks

 We have developed the Qatchr service - helping small and large businesses gain insight into their financial situation.